joeshaw/kasa-homekit/README.md

 Copyright 2020 Joe Shaw

-`kasa-homecontrol` is licensed under the MIT License.
+`kasa-homekit` is licensed under the MIT License.
 See the LICENSE file for details.